darrenldl/docfd/README.md

 To use literal `?`, `(`, `)` or `|`, a backslash (`\`) needs to be placed in front of the character.

+Search is asynchronous.
+Specifically:
+- Editing of search field is not blocked by search progress
+- Updating/clearing the search expression cancels the current search and starts a new search immediately

 <details>

 #### Optional operator handling specifics